All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 For those with severe substance use disorders, outpatient treatment can be challenging when triggers and cravings are high.

-During a home detox for alcohol addiction, Librium is sent to your home to help control alcohol withdrawal symptoms.
+During a home detox for alcohol addiction, Librium/Chlordiazepoxide is sent to your home to help control alcohol withdrawal symptoms.

 Within this programme, you are expected to maintain daily contact with your clinic so that they can monitor your safety and progress.

 Free and NHS-run addiction treatment services in North Yorkshire include: